86pushkar24/contest-automator/README.md

 - Supports Codeforces, CodeChef, AtCoder, and LeetCode with simple aliases (`cf`, `cc`, `ac`, `lc`).
 - Interactive menu when no platforms are specified; fully scriptable via CLI flags.
 - Fetches Codeforces contest data through the public API and groups overlapping divisions into a single event per timeslot.
-- Generates recurring events for the other platforms in the Asia/Kolkata timezone for the next six months.
+- Generates recurring events for the other platforms in the Asia/Kolkata timezone across your selected horizon (default six months).
 - Injects meeting reminders into every event (10 minutes by default, configurable per run).
 - Produces self-contained `.ics` files with deterministic filenames and optional automatic opening on macOS.
+- Lets you decide how many months of contests to include (default six).

 ## Requirements
 - Python 3.8 or newer (relies on postponed annotations from `__future__`).